MichaelHDesigns/lunarium/README.md

 <tr><td>3,709,209</td><td>3 XLN</td><td>2.1 XLN</td><td>0.9 XLN</td></tr>
 </table>

+Please note that all transaction fees on Lunarium are burnt and the POS receiver pays this fee for new blocks.
+Transaction fees for new block during testing has been 0.0000416 XLN.

-The Lunarium development budget is up to a maximum of 1 XLN per block, paid out based on approved proposals as voted on by the Lunarium masternode owners through the community governance process.
+The Lunarium development budget is up to a maximum of 1 XLN per block, paid out based on approved proposals every 30 days (or 43,200 blocks) as voted on by the Lunarium masternode owners through the community governance process.
+These coins will only be generated if there are approved proposals.